|

 Written by Donald Hall, Illustrated by Barbara Cooney

-To wrap up my list of best children’s books for homesteaders, I have saved what is probably my favorite homestead-y book for last.
+To wrap up my list of favorite homestead books for children, I have saved what is probably my favorite homestead-y book for last.

 I first saw Ox-Cart Man when I was in my young teens.
-I flipped on the TV after school to find Reading Rainbow, which was and is one of my favorite shows no matter how old I am.
-This was the featured book on that episode and I stood transfixed.
-It was a story illustrating type of life I knew I wanted to have someday.
+I flipped on the TV after school to find Reading Rainbow, which was and is one of my favorite shows, no matter how old I am.
+This was the featured book on that episode, and I stood transfixed.
+It was a story illustrating the type of life I knew I wanted to have someday.

 donald hall children's book rough and tumble farmhouse